2025–26 National League 2 North: Structure

-The league consists of fourteen teams and each play the others on a home and away basis, to make a total of 26 matches each.
-The champions are promoted to National League 1 and the last two teams are relegated to Regional 1 North East or Regional 1 North West; depending on their location.
+The league consists of fourteen teams and each plays the others on a home and away basis, to make a total of 26 matches each.
+The champions are promoted to National League 1 while the runners up go into the four team National 2 playoffs with the runners up from National League 2 East and National League 2 West and the 11th placed side in National League 1.

+The bottom two teams are relegated to Regional 1 North East or Regional 1 North West; depending on their location, while the 12th placed side go into the four team Regional 1 playoffs with the 12th placed sides from National 2 North and National 2 West, as well as the Regional 1 playoff winners.

 The results of the matches contribute points to the league as follows: